 - Online leasing is too costly.

 Let’s take a minute to examine your doubt and dispel your hesitancy by reviewing these five myths:

 Myth #1: Online leases aren’t legally valid.

 The eSign Act that President Clinton signed in 2000 ensures that electronic rental agreements are 100 percent legally valid.
-As long as your lease contains all the (which every lease should have already), the electronic signatures on the lease have the same legitimacy and enforceability as a hand-signed document.
+As long as your lease contains all the basic terms of tenancy (which every lease should have already), the electronic signatures on the lease have the same legitimacy and enforceability as a hand-signed document.
 Additionally, the Uniform Electronic Transactions Act (UETA) grants electronic documents the same at the state level, so they will hold up in any court in the U.S.

 Myth #2: Electronic signatures aren’t secure.